 A rendezvous with the Athabasca Glacier

 While driving through the Columbia Icefields Parkway, which is one of the worlds most scenic mountain road drives, I felt Kodak moments line up all along the route.
 After every few miles, there is a stunning vista or interesting scene.
 The Columbia Icefield, which is home to one of the most accessible glaciers in the world is a major attraction on this route.
 Although I saw a glimpse of the Athabasca Glacier from the road, it was not enough.
 I wanted more.
-I wanted to feel the cold air on my face while standing on the Glacier and touch it.
-I wanted to touch the wilderness, the remnant of the last ice age.
+I wanted to feel the cold air on my face while standing on the glacier and touch it.
+I wanted to touch the wilderness, the remnants of the last ice age.
 So I took the Columbia Icefield Adventure by Pursuit.
 Book this trip because it is worth every penny.

 While driving through the Columbia Icefields Parkway, which is one of the worlds most scenic mountain road drives, I felt Kodak moments line up all along the route.
 After every few miles, there is a stunning vista or interesting scene. #wanderer